mwbhcgh/distbl/README.md

-Public data referenced IPs used for telemetry data purposes.
+Public reference IP data used for telemetry-related purposes.